band/foobar1/resources/Newton_1973_workgroupInOrgExcerpts.md

 diverse organizational goals.
-From the point of view of the individual the work group is a significant arena in which he(sic) can learn about the organization and have a voice in the shaping of its policies and practices -- or in which he can experience the corruption of the organization and his own powerlessness within it.
+From the point of view of the individual the work group is a significant arena in which he(sic) can learn about the organization and have a voice in the shaping of its policies and practices -- or in which he can experience the corruption of theˆ organization and his own powerlessness within it.
 By and large, work groups do not work very well; they do little either to accomplish organizational tasks or to elicit the responsible, constructive